City of Burnside

 Derived from the Census question:

-The major differences between the age structure of the City of Burnside and Greater Adelaide were:
+The major differences between the incomes levels for non-English speakers in households in the City of Burnside and Adelaide SD were: